 Also, try to get one room ready to keep the cat in for the first few weeks.
 Cats are very territorial and having a huge house-sized territory to get used to may overwhelm a new cat.
 By setting up a smaller secluded room like a bathroom, you can get him used to this space first and add one room at a time to avoid that overwhelming feeling that might cause your new cat to hide.

 When introducing your cat to new rooms or people, let him make the first move.
-Don't force him to come out of his container or overstimulate him by bringing a group of people at him at a time.
-Make yourself available and friendly but ultimately he should make the first move towards you.
+Don't force him to come out of his container or overstimulate him by bringing a group of people at him all at one time.
+Make yourself available and friendly, but ultimately, he should make the first move towards you.